yatso/github-followers/README.md

     coding style consistent with the language's guidelines?
 Is it consistent throughout the codebase?

 For the benefit of readability and maintainability,

-    1. Naming - I tried to be as explicit as possible when naming variables and functions in plain English using proper camel casing.
+- **Naming.** I tried to be as explicit as possible when naming variables and functions in plain English using proper camel casing.
 Hence the long names :P. I realized that most comments are not needed when the naming is done right.
-    2. Single responsibility principle - I ruthlessly refactored each function to do only one thing and do that one thing well.
+- **Single responsibility principle.** I ruthlessly refactored each function to do only one thing and do that one thing well.
 Besides easy to read, it's reusable.
-    3. Bindable members up top.
-Whatever is bindable, gets binded at the top and alphabetized.
+- **Bindable members up top.** Whatever is bindable, gets binded at the top and alphabetized.
 All the function definitions with implementation details are at the bottom.
 You can look at the top for a quick summary without diving into the details.

+# Testing

  >Testing: how thorough are the automated tests?
 Will they be difficult to
     change if the requirements of the application were to change?
 Are there some